Reincarnation and Resurrection: Interfaith Dialogue

 In these lines, Rūmī envisions the soul’s endless ascent, each death a progression, each rebirth a passage into greater light.
 Here, death signifies ego-death which leads to advancement, but there is also a spiritual death that leads to decline and rebirth into the lower dimensions of the soul.

-Several eminent Muslim scholars, among them Ibn Taymiyyah, Ibn al-Qayyim, and Sufi masters such as Ibn ʿArabī, have argued that the notion of eternal punishment in Hell may not be literally true, for it seems to contradict the all-merciful nature of God.
-Drawing upon authentic scriptural and theological evidence, they suggest that Hell will eventually come to an end, and that the teaching of eternal damnation was revealed primarily as a moral deterrent — a warning meant to awaken conscience rather than a decree to be enforced without end.
-This view is further supported by the Islamic principle that a Divine promise (waʿd) is always binding, while a Divine threat (waʿīd) may be lifted through the infinite mercy of God.
+Drawing upon authentic scriptural and theological evidence, Muslim scholars like Ibn Tamiyyah, Ibn Qayyim, and Sufi masters like Ibn Arabi suggest that Hell will eventually come to an end.
+This view is further supported by the Islamic principle that a Divine promise (waʿd) is always binding, while a Divine threat (waʿīd) may be lifted through the mercy of God.
 Nobility lies in fulfilling promises and softening threats, for threats often serve a pedagogical purpose.

 Notes